Cisplatina

-Cisplatina (/pt-BR/, /pt-PT/) was a Brazilian province in existence from 1821 to 1828 created by the Luso-Brazilian invasion of the Provincia Oriental.
+Cisplatina (/pt-BR/, /pt-PT/) was a Brazilian province in existence from 1821 to 1828 created by the Luso-Brazilian invasion of the Banda Oriental.
 From 1815 until 1822 Brazil was a constituent kingdom of the United Kingdom of Portugal, Brazil and the Algarves.
 After the independence of Brazil and the formation of the Empire of Brazil the Cisplatina province remained part of it.
 In 1828, following the Preliminary Peace Convention, the Cisplatina province became independent as Uruguay.

 Name

 The name comes from the Latin prefix "cis" meaning "on this side of" and "platina", a reference to the Río de la Plata.
 Thus, the name Cisplatina means "province on the same side of the Río de la Plata", alluding to the fact that, from the Brazilian perspective, the region is located on the same side of the river as Brazil, cf. Cisalpine.
 The Argentines called the region Banda Oriental, short for Banda Oriental del Río Uruguay ("the strip to the east of the Uruguay River").